lorenzobrescia/sgx/README.md

 ### Set up PCCS

 As shown in the figure of the [goals section](#goals), the PCCS caching service resides within the local network of the cloud.
-In our case, PCCS is installed on a different machine (ubuntu 22.04 LTS) than the SGX-enabled ones.
+In our case, PCCS is installed on a different machine (Ubuntu 22.04 LTS) than the SGX-enabled ones (Rocky Linux 9.1).
 However, this separation is not required and everything can be installed and configured in a single machine.

 The PCCS package has a dependency on Node.js version 14, so the first step is to install it:
 ```